mjhea0/flask-tracking/articles/Python Web Applications With Flask - Part II.md

 </form>
 ```

-Instead of writing the same form html over and over again we can just use `form.render` to automatically generate the boilerplate html for each field in our forms.
+Instead of writing the same form HTML over and over again we can just use `form.render` to automatically generate the boilerplate HTML for each field in our forms.
 This way all of our forms will look and function in the same way and if we ever have to change them we only have to do it in once place. **Don't Repeat Yourself** makes for very clean code.

 ## Enabling cross-site request tracking